How to measure a room

 Measure the height and depth of each stair to give you the length before multiplying by the width.
 This will give you the area of each step.

 Add 10% for waste and to allow for any margin of error as staircases can be tricky.

 When you buy hard flooring like laminate, wood flooring or luxury vinyl, it’s usually sold in packs that are labelled by their size in meters squared.
 For example, one pack might include 5m² of laminate flooring.
 Pay attention to these labels and make sure that you have enough packs to cover the area needed, including wastage.

 Watch our step-by-step guide to accurately measuring a simple room.
 This shows you what equipment you need and how to calculate the correct area.
 It's never been easier to get a perfect fit.

 How to measure a room with extra areas

-If all this sounds like too much, pop your name and address into our simple online form and arrange an appointment for our free measuring service.
+If you’d rather leave it to an expert, just pop your name in our simple online form and arrange an appointment for our free measuring service.
 We’re guaranteed to be fast and accurate.
 Less waste means less overall cost!